-Save the Rhino TrustBased in the Kunene Region in Namibia's northwest, Save the Rhino Trust Namibia is a non-governmental organisation aiming to protect the area's population of desert-adapted black rhino (Diceros bicornis bicornis) – the only one in the world!
-It was founded in 1982 by a group of locals and conservationists concerned about the decreasing number of rhino due to poaching.
+Save the Rhino TrustBased in the Kunene Region in Namibia's northwest, Save the Rhino Trust Namibia (SRT) is a non-governmental organisation working to protect the area's population of desert-adapted black rhino (Diceros bicornis bicornis) – the only truly free-ranging population in the world.
+It was founded in 1982 by a group of local conservationists concerned about the decreasing number of rhino due to poaching.

-Save the Rhino Trust Namibia works closely with the homonymous Save the Rhino Trust, which supports a number of ongoing rhino conservation programmes focusing on critically endangered species by funding.
+Save the Rhino Trust Namibia (SRT) works closely with Save the Rhino International in the UK, which supports a number of rhino conservation programmes in both Africa and Asia.